Jersyfi/react-cookify/README.md

 ### Get started

-To start with that project you can simple install `react-ookify` with npm.
+To start with that project you can simple install `react-cookify` with npm.

 ```bash
 npm install react-cookify